-Burleigh Murray State Park is a relatively recent addition to the system, dating from 1983.
+Burleigh Murray State Park is a relatively recent addition to the State Park system, dating from 1983.
 A former ranch, the park's only active trail consists of the old ranch road.
 This runs from the parking lot up to the ranger residence.
 The trail then continues to the old barn, and on for about another mile, if it has been mowed recently, before becoming overgrown and impassable.
 The primary habitat in the first mile is a riparian corridor along the creek, which parallels the trail.
 Other habitats include mature eucalyptus groves, meadows, and chaparral.
 It is a pleasingly birdy hike of just over a mile from the parking lot to the barn, with nearly constant activity and bird sounds, making this location a premier spot to learn and practice birding by ear.
-The road gains elevation quite slowly, and would be an appropriate trail for people with mild mobility issues, and, because of the opportunity to explore the old barn, it could potentially be of interest to children, too.
+The road gains elevation quite slowly, and would be an appropriate trail for people with mild mobility issues, and, because of the opportunity to explore around the old barn, it could potentially be of interest to children, too.

-Over the years, this park has yielded some interesting species, including Rufous Hummingbird, Willow Flycatcher, Hooded and Bullock's Orioles, Western Tanager, Rose-breasted Grosbeak and Indigo Bunting.
+Over the years, this park has yielded some interesting species, including Rufous Hummingbird, Willow Flycatcher, Hooded and Bullock's Orioles, Western Tanager, Rose-breasted Grosbeak and Lazuli and Indigo Buntings.
 The site regularly turns up over-wintering warblers, too, such as Orange-crowned and Black-throated Gray Warblers.
 The area east of the barn has some excellent high chaparral that has been congenial to Black-chinned Sparrows in recent years, though still rare and unexpected.
-Owls include Great Horned, Northern Saw-whet, and Barn.
+Owls include Great Horned, Northern Pygmy, and Barn.
 Higgins-Purisima Road between Burleigh Murray and Half Moon Bay has excellent owling at night, primarily for Great Horned and Barn Owls.
 Drive slowly west from Burleigh Murray, and keep an eye on the telephone poles and wires.

-Burleigh Murray State Park is appreciated by local birders, but little known outside of the coastal area.
+Burleigh Murray State Park is loved by local birders, but little known outside of the coastal area.
 It can be a welcome refuge when coastal fog ruins your morning plans.
 The state has purchased land that expands the eastern boundary of Burleigh Murray State Park all the way to SR 35, Skyline Boulevard.
 While state budgetary woes might not enable this to happen anytime soon, perhaps one day a trail from SR35 to the main trail at Burleigh Murray might become a reality.
 Please respect the privacy of the ranger residence near the barn.
 There is also an active gun range here, used and maintained by the State Parks and California Fish & Wildlife departments, located off a signed spur road near the end of the ranch road.
 For your safety, be sure to steer clear of it and stay on the well-marked trail.

-Mallard (fly-over), California Quail, Wild Turkey, Great Blue Heron, Great Egret, Turkey Vulture, Osprey (fly-over), Northern Harrier, White-tailed Kite, Sharp-shinned Hawk, Cooper's Hawk, Red-shouldered Hawk, Red-tailed Hawk, California Gull (fly-over), Western Gull (fly-over), Caspian Tern, Double-crested Cormorant, American White Pelican, Rock Pigeon, Eurasian Collared-Dove, Band-tailed Pigeon, Mourning Dove, Great Horned Owl, Northern Pygmy-Owl, Vaux's Swift, White-throated Swift, Anna's Hummingbird, Allen's Hummingbird, Belted Kingfisher, Acorn Woodpecker, Red-breasted Sapsucker, Nuttall's Woodpecker, Downy Woodpecker, Hairy Woodpecker, Northern Flicker, American Kestrel, Merlin, Peregrine Falcon, Olive-sided Flycatcher, Western Wood-Pewee, Pacific-slope Flycatcher, Ash-throated Flycatcher, Western Kingbird, Black Phoebe, Say's Phoebe, Hutton's Vireo, Warbling Vireo, Cassin's Vireo (uncommon), Steller's Jay, California Scrub-Jay, American Crow, Common Raven, Tree Swallow, Violet-green Swallow, Northern Rough-winged Swallow, Cliff Swallow, Barn Swallow, Chestnut-backed Chickadee, Bushtit, Red-breasted Nuthatch, Pygmy Nuthatch, Brown Creeper, Blue-gray Gnatcatcher, House Wren, Bewick's Wren, Pacific Wren, Ruby-crowned Kinglet, Golden-crowned Kinglet, Western Bluebird, Swainson's Thrush, Hermit Thrush, American Robin, Varied Thrush, Northern Mockingbird, California Thrasher, Wrentit, American Pipit, European Starling, Cedar Waxwing, Orange-crowned Warbler, Yellow Warbler, Yellow-rumped Warbler, Townsend's Warbler, MacGillivray's Warbler,Black-throated Gray Warbler, Common Yellowthroat, Wilson's Warbler, Spotted Towhee, California Towhee, Grasshopper Sparrow, Savannah Sparrow, Lincoln's Sparrow, Fox Sparrow, Song Sparrow, White-crowned Sparrow, Golden-crowned Sparrow, Dark-eyed Junco, Black-headed Grosbeak, Lazuli Bunting, Western Tanager, Red-winged Blackbird, Brewer's Blackbird, Brown-headed Cowbird, Hooded Oriole, Bullock's Oriole, Purple Finch, House Finch, Red Crossbill (uncommon), Pine Siskin, Lesser Goldfinch, American Goldfinch, House Sparrow
+Canada Goose, Mallard (fly-over), California Quail, Wild Turkey, Great Blue Heron, Great Egret, Snowy Egret, Turkey Vulture, Osprey (fly-over), Northern Harrier, White-tailed Kite, Sharp-shinned Hawk, Cooper's Hawk, Red-shouldered Hawk, Red-tailed Hawk, California Gull (fly-over), Western Gull (fly-over), Caspian Tern, Double-crested Cormorant, American White Pelican, Rock Pigeon, Eurasian Collared-Dove, Band-tailed Pigeon, Mourning Dove, Barn Owl, Great Horned Owl, Northern Pygmy-Owl, Northern Saw-whet Owl, Vaux's Swift, White-throated Swift, Anna's Hummingbird, Allen's Hummingbird, Belted Kingfisher, Acorn Woodpecker, Red-breasted Sapsucker, Nuttall's Woodpecker, Downy Woodpecker, Hairy Woodpecker, Pileated Woodpecker, Northern Flicker, American Kestrel, Merlin, Peregrine Falcon, Olive-sided Flycatcher, Western Wood-Pewee, Pacific-slope Flycatcher, Ash-throated Flycatcher, Western Kingbird, Black Phoebe, Say's Phoebe, Hutton's Vireo, Warbling Vireo, Cassin's Vireo (uncommon), Steller's Jay, California Scrub-Jay, American Crow, Common Raven, Tree Swallow, Violet-green Swallow, Northern Rough-winged Swallow, Cliff Swallow, Barn Swallow, Chestnut-backed Chickadee, Bushtit, Red-breasted Nuthatch, Pygmy Nuthatch, Brown Creeper, Blue-gray Gnatcatcher, House Wren, Bewick's Wren, Pacific Wren, Ruby-crowned Kinglet, Golden-crowned Kinglet, Western Bluebird, Swainson's Thrush, Hermit Thrush, American Robin, Varied Thrush, Northern Mockingbird, California Thrasher, Wrentit, American Pipit, European Starling, Cedar Waxwing, Orange-crowned Warbler, Yellow Warbler, Yellow-rumped Warbler, Townsend's Warbler, Hermit Warbler, MacGillivray's Warbler,Black-throated Gray Warbler, Common Yellowthroat, Wilson's Warbler, Spotted Towhee, California Towhee, Grasshopper Sparrow, Savannah Sparrow, Lincoln's Sparrow, Fox Sparrow, Song Sparrow, White-crowned Sparrow, Golden-crowned Sparrow, Dark-eyed Junco, Black-headed Grosbeak, Lazuli Bunting, Western Tanager, Red-winged Blackbird, Brewer's Blackbird, Brown-headed Cowbird, Hooded Oriole, Bullock's Oriole, Purple Finch, House Finch, Red Crossbill (uncommon), Pine Siskin, Lesser Goldfinch, American Goldfinch, House Sparrow

 In this guide, "rarities" are defined as those species given an County Abundance Code of 4, 5, or 6.

 Burleigh Murray State Park is located on Higgins-Purisima Road in Half Moon Bay.
 Higgins-Purisima Road begins just off of SR1, going east where Main Street ends.
 Serving as a landmark is a local Fire Station at this corner and a giant white sculpture resembling a half moon.
 Burleigh Murray State Park is about 1-1/2 miles east on Higgins-Purisima Road.
-Look for the fence on the left before the driveway; the park's road boundary is quite small, and it is easy to drive by the park, but difficult to find a place to turn around.
+Look for the split-rail fence on the left before the driveway into the parking lot; the park's road boundary is quite small, and it is easy to drive by the park, and difficult to find a place to turn around.